2022–23 Bengaluru FC season: Semifinals

+2–2 on aggregate.
+Bengaluru won 9–8 on penalties.

+Final

 Durand Cup

 Bengaluru FC had never won the Durand Cup and made their fourth appearance in the 131st edition of the tournament.
 They were clubbed in Group A with the defending champions FC Goa, two-time champions Mohammedan SC, Jamshedpur FC and one-time runners-up Indian Air Force, which is one of the four traditional armed forces' teams.
 Sunil Chhetri was reportedly set to play in Durand Cup after a gap of nine years.

 On 15 August, Bengaluru announced a 25-man squad of primary players for the tournament which confirmed Chhetri's participation.